 Which day is cheapest to fly to Tianjin?

-Tianjin flights can be made cheaper if you choose a flight at midday.
-Booking a flight in the afternoon will likely mean higher prices.
+Tianjin flights can be made cheaper if you choose a flight in the morning.
+Booking a flight in the evening will likely mean higher prices.

 Serving as a vital gateway to Beijing, Tianjin is the fourth-largest city in China, and is bordered on the east by the Yellow Sea.
 The city’s strategic location has seen it grow significantly as a tourist destination over recent years, returning it somewhat to its former glory as an imperial port.
 Today visitors arrive in the port of Tianjin from all over the world.
 Many come to discover its colourful history in person, visiting the various museums and exhibitions on offer, or simply just walking around the city and taking in the impressive architecture.
 Once upon a time, this Chinese city was shared between a total of eight different countries under the Eight Nation Alliance.
 As expected, this turbulent past has proved to interest many a local and visitor alike.
 One of the top attractions on Tianjin travel itineraries has to be the Ancient Culture Street.
 Bustling with culture, commerce, and history, this reconstructed street was designed to remember the ancient buildings of the Qing Dynasty.
 Don’t forget your camera if you’re headed here as you’ll definitely want to capture the two memorial arches which bracket the street at either end.
 Since you’re here, why not explore the traditional stores selling antiques, embroidery, jewellery, and painted sculptures on either side of the Ancient Culture Street.
 With over one hundred to peruse, you’ll certainly find that time can fly by in this area of the city.
 Seasoned travellers will no doubt be accustomed to finding the odd TV or radio tower station in each city they visit, although the ‘Tianta Floating Clouds” tower will no doubt be a first.
 As the only water-based tower in the world that offers tourists the chance to ascend to its observation decks and enjoy the views (and a unique dining experience should you wish to try out the revolving restaurant), this has got to be a must-see for anyone visiting Tianjin.